 Tiny Tears was a very popular doll, in the 1950s made by American Character Doll Company in the US and in the UK by Palitoy from 1965.
-Palitoy was one of Britain's largest toy manufacturers, and this revolutionary doll they made went on to win the 'Toy of the Year' award no less than three times.
-But what made this particular doll any different to the hundreds of others on the market in those days?
-Well, not only it could shed 'real' tears and wet her nappy, additionally her limbs were attached with unique rotational joints, causing her to fall naturally into a floppy, babylike position when she was held.
+Palitoy was one of Britain's largest doll manufacturers, and this revolutionary doll they made won (three times!) the 'Toy of the Year' award.
+But what was the difference between this particular doll and thousands of other dolls on the market?
+Besides shedding 'real' tears and wetting her nappy, the limbs were fastened with rotational joints, causing her to fall naturally into a floppy, babylike position when she was held.

 The early dolls were made with rubber bodies, the later ones were all vinyl.
 The rubber dolls are more desirable but rubber will eventually crack and break down.
 It is important if you have a rubber doll, not to expose it to sunlight.
 Keep it covered up as much as possible.